akveo/nebular/docs/articles/introduction.md

 ## What you'll build

-In the first steps, you will learn how to use one place of CSS rules to make project structure easy to read and be efficient to manage it.
+On the first steps, you will learn how to use CSS rules taken from one place to make project structure easier to read and be efficient to manage.

 // TODO screenshots and examples